laraberns/DashVendas-Sass/readme.md

 # DashVendas - Sass/Scss Styling Project

 This project, named **DashVendas**, was developed as part of the CSS module in the FIAP Post-Tech program.
-The main goal was to apply the knowledge gained in styling using Sass/Scss to create an attractive and responsive design.
+The main goal was to apply the knowledge gained in styling using Sass/Scss and the Animate.css library to create an attractive and responsive design.

 ## Project Structure